Introduction

 _images/image110.png

-Customers will be able to migrate existing BIG-IP devices, or vCMP guests into one or more tenants running on VELOS.
-A tenant is conceptually similar to a vCMP guest on the VIPRION platform.
-Once inside the tenant, the management experience will be exactly the same as a vCMP guest on an existing BIG-IP platform.
-The administrator can connect directly to the tenant’s webUI, CLI, or API and have the same experience as they have with their existing BIG-IP platforms.
+Customers can migrate existing BIG-IP devices such as iSeries or VIPRION, or vCMP guests into tenants running on VELOS.
+A tenant is conceptually like a vCMP guest running on the VIPRION or iSeries platforms.
+Once inside the tenant, the management experience is like the experience on existing BIG-IP platforms.
+The BIG-IP tenant is managed just as a vCMP guest is managed today on VIPRION or iSeries.
+The administrator connects directly to the tenant’s webUI, CLI, or API and has the same experience as they have with their existing platforms.

 Smaller Footprint, Higher Density